Vauxhall Mokka-e SUV review

 The Vauxhall Mokka-e doesn’t have a single standout reason why you’d buy one over a Peugeot e-2008, Kia e-Niro or MG ZS EV.
 But it doesn’t have anything glaringly wrong with it, either, and that the powertrain feels like a petrol car will appeal to buyers who aren’t 100% sure of the switch to electric.
 Sitting it right in the middle of the pack with few faults and an attractive design is probably a recipe for strong sales.
 After all, the same was true of the last Mokka and that was always a big seller.

 MPG, running costs & CO2

-Thanks to its shared CMP (Common Modular Platform) with the Vauxhall Corsa-e and Peugeot e-208, the Mokka-e gets the same 50kWh battery.
+Thanks to its shared platform with the Vauxhall Corsa-e and Peugeot e-208, the Mokka-e gets the same 50kWh battery.
 This gives it a range of up to 201 miles in ideal conditions, making it competitive with models like the Peugeot e-2008.
 We've tested the Mokka-e on a relatively warm day in the UK, where it was showing as capable of around 200 miles.
 However, the Mokka-e doesn't quite boast the range of the 64kWh Kia e-Niro, which is capable of around 280 miles from a single charge.

 An onboard 11kW charger and mode 3 cable allows the Mokka-e to be fully charged in just over 7.5 hours using a home wallbox, or, if you can find a public 100kW rapid charger it can be topped-up from 15 to 80% in around 30 minutes.
 While 100kW chargers are still fairly rare in the UK, the charging infrastructure is growing rapidly thanks to government funding and investment from private firms like Instavolt, Shell Recharge and BP Pulse.